 notes from my lunar insomnia

-La-Lune-The-Moon Ok, it’s the second day of my monthly lunar insomnia, so here’s my second musing on the link between the moon and perfume.
+Ok, it’s the second day of my monthly lunar insomnia, so here’s my second musing on the link between the moon and perfume.
 I was thinking about D&G’s recent attempt to offer a niche line with their generally disappointing tarot-inspired fragrances (what is with the naked models as tarot cards anyway?) and their interpretation of the moon tarot card with a rather insipid fruity floral/woody scent, La Lune.
 Of all things, this is just the wrong fragrance for this mysterious card.
-Not to get all new-agey on you (I’m not usually) but I have spent some time with the Tarot in my life—I am a medievalist, after all, and the allegory of the Tarot appeals to my sensibilities—and the moon is one of the most powerfullune and ambiguous cards in the deck.
+Not to get all new-agey on you (I’m not usually) but I have spent some time with the Tarot in my life—I am a medievalist, after all, and the allegory of the Tarot appeals to my sensibilities—and the moon is one of the most powerful and ambiguous cards in the deck.

 In the Tarot, the moon—the most powerful sign of mutability next to the Wheel of Fortune—has both positive and negative meanings.
 As you can imagine, it is associated with women, with their monthly cycles, and with their fertility.
 It also has to do with madness—lunacy—that can be brought on by cycles fo human life (think: menopause) but also that werewolfishness that some like me experience in a cyclic way when the round moon hangs bright in the sky.